ashah43/aqua_coach/README.md

 % npx expo run:ios --device
-and click enter if your device is highlited and the computer recongizes it this will build the app on your phone and lots of compilations Now for regualr updates not in ios you can run
+and click enter if your device is highlited and the computer recongizes it this will build the app on your phone and lots of compilations Now for regualr updates that are not IOS or React Native changes you can run
 % npx expo start --dev-client